March 3, 2017

 “Food for Thought” with Carol Bornstein, Director, Nature Gardens

 The food on our plate evolves as technology advances, alternative diets are sought, and the climate changes.
 Join us on a special tour and discover the connections between food and natural history.
-Feast your eyes on NHM’s artifacts and specimens through the lens of culture and technology.
+Feast your eyes on NHMLA’s artifacts and specimens through the lens of culture and technology.

 Discussion: 6:30 pm